d-michail/parmcb/README.md

    * `mcb_sva_iso_trees_tbb`
    * `mcb_sva_iso_trees_mpi`
    * `mcb_sva_iso_trees_tbb_mpi`

+All these different implementations support weighted undirected graphs which (a) do not contain self-loops, (b) do not contain multiple edges, and (c) all edge weights are positive.
+If your graph has self-loops, multiple edges or zero weight edges, you need to handle those in a preprocessing step.

 Two demos programs are included which read a graph in DIMACS format and compute a minimum cycle basis.